MileHacker Logo

 Oran's Culinary Identity

-Oran is notably known for its seafood cuisine and street foods like Kalentica, emphasizing fish plus nautical produce due to its coastal location.
+Oran is notably known for its seafood dishes and street foods like Kalentica, emphasizing fish plus nautical produce as a result of its coastal location.

 Main Meal Times